ohbadiah/nik/content/posts/the-airborne-toxic-event.md

 date = "2015-10-24T18:06:48+09:00"
 title = "The Airborne Toxic Event" images = ["/img/unhealthy.png"]
+summary = "Here in Korea, you don't need to play pretend in order to ride like a Sith lord!"
 +++

 There was a lot of excitement this week over [the new trailer](https://youtu.be/sGbxmsDFVnE) for the big Star Wars sequel out later this year.
 Among the big revelations was a villain after the tradition of Darth Vader, complete with deep voice and black costume.
 But here in Korea, you don't need to play pretend in order to ride like a Sith lord!